 Applicants with disabilities and learning difficulties

 We encourage applications from candidates with disabilities.
-All applications will be considered according to the University's Equal Opportunities Policy and taking into account the advisory guidelines published by the GMC in Gateways to the professions.
+All applications will be considered according to the University's Equal Opportunities Policy and taking into account the advisory guidelines in the Welcomed and valued published by the General Medical Council.
 The Medical School will endeavour to make reasonable adjustments for candidates with disabilities.

 However, it must ensure that all candidates will be able meet the core learning outcomes and competencies of the course, and be able to practice as a doctor on completion of the course.
-The GMC mandates that in order to be conferred a medical degree, and be registered by the GMC on course completion, doctors must be able to perform a number of practical tasks.
-The GMC's 2015 document Tomorrow's Doctors (PDF, 453kb) delineates all the mandatory practical procedures for completion of the course and preliminary registration, and their more recent 2018 document Outcomes for graduates (PDF, 450kb) contains more general guidance.
+The GMC mandates that in order to be conferred a medical degree, and be registered by the GMC on course completion, doctors must be able to perform a number of mandatory practical procedures outlined in the GMC's document Outcomes for graduates (PDF, 450kb).

 We may refer applicants for Occupational Health assessment to determine what reasonable adjustment should be made.
 If, following an Occupation Health assessment, the Medical School are concerned that an applicant may not be able to meet the core learning outcomes and competencies, the admissions tutors will refer the case to a Fitness to Practise panel who will make a decision, independently from the admissions process.